-Heightened Geopolitical Risk | We sell our products in more than 100 countries and our ability to sell in certain markets may be impacted by ongoing geopolitical tensions.
-We believe these tensions will remain elevated and have manifested, and will continue to manifest, themselves in certain regions where we operate.
+Heightened Geopolitical Risk | We sell our products in more than 110 countries and our ability to sell, import into and produce in certain markets may be impacted by ongoing geopolitical tensions.
+We believe these tensions will remain elevated and will continue to manifest themselves in certain regions where we operate.